 Once the holidays are over and you’re settling into your normal routines, you may not have time to do a massive post-Christmas purge of your entire home all at once.
 That’s ok!
 Focus on one space at a time to get things back in order.
 Try my 7 Day Declutter Course!

 Encourage the entire family to join in your post-Christmas purge!
 I finally convinced my husband to let me help him purge his wardrobe this year and now that he finally tackled it he’s loving being able to easily see what he has to wear!
 Put on some music, give the kids some incentives if necessary lol, and roll up your sleeves together.
 It makes it a lot more fun and a lot faster.
 For example, my kids know that if they suffer through trying on their clothing to show me what they’ve outgrown, they will get some fun new items so they usually don’t fuss at all!

 As you’re working your way through decluttering your home after Christmas take note of where you would benefit from new storage boxes or containers.
 Most stores have good sales on these items in January!
 Some of my favourite places to shop for storage items are Dollar Stores, Canadian Tire, The Container Store and Amazon.

 Once the Christmas decor is down the house can feel a little bare!
 These 6 tips for decorating after Christmas will keep your home cozy in those post-Christmas winter months.

 So what do you think?
 Are you ready to tackle a post-Christmas purge?!
 It feels so good!
 Let me know in the comments if you are busy purging!

-Need a little more help decluttering check out my comprehensive guide :
+Need a little more help with decluttering?
+Check out CLUTTER FREE LIFE

 MORE GOOD READS: